nickyim/Resolved--Spend-Ruby-Hackathon-/README.md

 To run the application using Docker:

+** Don't do this.
+It broke our whole project.
+Will be fixed soon **

 1. **Build and run the backend container**:
    ```bash
    docker build -t backend -f backend/flask.dockerfile .